neuropoly/intranet.neuro.polymtl.ca/data/dataset-curation.md

 | axon | Axon |
 | myelin | Myelin |

 When multiple anatomical regions are present in the image, atlases should be used.
-When specified, these atlases **SHOULD** be added to a folder `atlases/` at the root of the derivative folder.
+When specified, these atlases **SHOULD** be added to a folder `atlases/` at the root of the derivative folder or a URL should be included inside the json sidecars.

 ### Examples and use cases

 Let's consider a dataset with one single subject `sub-001`.
-This dataset comes from a clinical partner who segmented spinal cord injury (SCI) lesions and created point labels for spinal cord (SC) compressions.
-Based on this dataset, we decide to generate SC segmentations and disc labels.
-Here is the structure of the final dataset:
+Here is an example of the structure of the final dataset:

 ```
 sci-bordeaux